CBIIT/ChildhoodCancerDataInitiative-Prefect_Pipeline/README.md

 # ChildhoodCancerDataInitiative-Prefect_Pipeline

-This repo contains the source code for a Prefect workflow that is deployed in `ccdi-workspace` of Prefect Cloud.
+This repo contains the source code for a Prefect workflow that is deployed in the `ccdi-workspace` of Prefect Cloud.
 The workflow performs data curation and validation based on a **Childhood Cancer Data Initiative** (CCDI) manifest, and outputs submission files for different platforms.
-This workflow is custom made for CCDI study ingestion in an effort to simplify and expedite the data ingestion process in a standard manner.
+This workflow is custom-made for CCDI study ingestion in an effort to simplify and expedite the data ingestion process in a standard manner.
 Please login to the Prefect Cloud to execute the workflow.

 ## Contents